Course Catalog

 Examines theory and research relative to physical growth, intellectual development, relationships with parents and peers, and growth in self-direction.
 Special attention given to the quest of identity and self-concept.

-Title: Adolescence
+Title: Adolescence (17th Edition)

 Author: John Santrock